ct-report/IT/README.md

 On April 22, it has been announced that IMMUNI would no longer use a centralized model (PEPP-PT), but instead a decentralized one (DP^3T based) together with the new Apple+Google 'Exposure Notification' (BLE Contact Tracing) API.
 The release of such Apple+Google API to developers is scheduled for April 28.

-**May 23 : the first public release of source code for iOS/Android apps & CI Scheduler.**
+**On May 23 the first public release of source code for iOS/Android apps & CI Scheduler has been uploaded to Github.**

 Play Store | n/a
 -----------|----